 Set Image Path

-The Set Image Path tool is used to add original images and reference images to the workflow, as well as set information such as the coordinate system for data processing and the result path.
+The Set Image Path tool is used to add original images and reference images to the workflow, and to set information such as the coordinate system for data processing and the result path.

-In predefined image processing flows, you only need to set parameters in Set Image Path to execute the flow and complete DOM data production.
+Within predefined image processing flows, you only need to set parameters in Set the Image Path to execute the flow and complete DOM Data Production.

 Parameter Description